310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 See, the guys I got caught up with may come back for more punches, so—

-Let’s move quietly… I know I’m saying this far too late, but I still don’t want to involve you in this.
+Let’s move quietly… I know I’m saying this far too late, but I still don’t wanna involve you in this.
 {% endbubble %}

 {% bubble Chiaki mgn %}
-Mhm, it’s much too late, I’m already involved.
+Mhm, it really is much too late, I’m already involved.

 I know it must be annoying that I keep asking this, but I’d really like a proper explanation… What happened?
 If you were beaten up, then it’s clearly assault.
 Can’t you report this to the police or something?
 {% endbubble %}